Ciénega: Occurrence

-In late 2018, as part of his effort to create a wetland action plan for the state of New Mexico, retired former New Mexico botanist Robert Sivinski discovered via satellite an additional 119 small ciénagas in New Mexico.
-This surprising number of previously unidentified or unstudied ciénagas suggests there may be more to be found.
+In late 2018, as part of his effort to create a wetland action plan for the state of New Mexico, retired former New Mexico botanist Robert Sivinski discovered via satellite an additional 119 small ciénegas in New Mexico.
+This surprising number of previously unidentified or unstudied ciénegas suggests there may be more to be found.
 Further site-specific status assessment information and general information about ciénegas may be found in an open bibliography of ciénega literature.